Normal Blood Sugar Levels Chart by Age: Simple Guide for Seniors

 This test measures blood glucose 2 hours after starting a meal, showing how effectively your body processes carbohydrates.
 For people without diabetes, glucose levels typically peak around 60 minutes after eating and rarely exceed 140 mg/dL.

-For the formal version, blood is drawn after fasting, followed by drinking a solution containing 75 grams of glucose.
+In the formal version, blood is drawn after fasting, then you drink a solution containing 75 grams of glucose.
 Another sample is collected two hours later.
-A reading at or above 200 mg/dL indicates potential diabetes.
+A reading of 200 mg/dL or above indicates potential diabetes.

 A1C test and what it shows

-The A1C test measures the percentage of hemoglobin proteins with glucose attached, reflecting average blood sugar levels over 2-3 months.
+The A1C test measures the percentage of hemoglobin with glucose attached, reflecting average blood sugar over 2-3 months.
 Unlike other tests, it requires no fasting.

 Results show: